devkit-labs/Notifier/README.md

 ### NotificationOptions

-All notification methods accept the same options object, most which are same as accepted by native Notification api:
+All notification methods accept the same options object, most which are same as accepted by native Notification api except `showOnSourceTab`:

 ```typescript
 interface NotificationOptions {